fabiospampinato/vscode-highlight/README.md

 {
   "highlight.decorations": { "rangeBehavior": 3 }, // Default decorations from which all others inherit from
-  "highlight.regexFlags": "gi", // Default flags used when building the regexes "highlight.regexes": {} // Object mapping regexes to options or an array of decorations to apply to the matching groups }
+  "highlight.regexFlags": "gi", // Default flags used when building the regexes "highlight.regexes": {} // Object mapping regexes to options or an array of decorations to apply to the capturing groups }
 ```